Canbelego: Wartime

 Canbelego's WWI Roll of Honour, now in the foyer of the Cobar Memorial Services Club.

 The village formed a Patriotic League, in January 1915, which initially was a fund raising organisation, but which by mid year was demonstrating support for the recruiting effort.
 By mid September 1915, it had become the Recruiting and Patriotic League (later Association), which was chaired by the manager of the mine, James Negus.

 A contemporaneous report states that Canbelego had raised three contingents of volunteer recruits—the last of consisting of eight young men—by September 1915.
 By late January 1916, 52 men had volunteered, reportedly over 80 by August 1916, and young men still left for the war, up to 1918.

 A roll of honour memorial from Canbelego, for the First World War, lists the names of 71 men, of whom 14 had died.
 The roll of honour does not include all the soldiers who came from the village or enlisted there, nor does it identify all the dead.
 The honour roll is full; perhaps its makers just ran out of space.
 However, it is more likely that, as Canbelego had already begun to decline by the end of 1918, some soldiers returned from the war to live in other places and were honoured there, or were honoured where their parents lived.

 The other, smaller, Roll of Honour, from Canbelego, probably from its Methodist church, now in the Great Cobar Museum.

 There is a second, far smaller honour roll—it is of uncertain origin but probably from Canbelego's Methodist church— showing only 27 names, but six of those names are not shown on the larger roll.
 There are 17 men, from Canbelego, who appear on neither of the surviving rolls but were in a list of 75 names of volunteers (some duplicated) who had left or were about to leave Canbelego for the war, which appeared in a newspaper report of February 1917; then there are three more from a newspaper report of August 1916.
-There is one, Trooper W. J. Murphy, of the 7th Light Horse, who seems to be not listed anywhere and another volunteer, in early 1918, James Huggett.
+There are at least two more; Trooper W. J. Murphy, of the 7th Light Horse—identified as being from Canbelego, in a report of his wounding, in October 1915—and another volunteer, in early 1918, James Huggett.
 It seems that the village actually sent around 99 volunteers, of whom, at least, 16 died; many, if not most, were wounded.